 The group flight is an overnight flight departing the day before.
 Those travelling on the group flights will be met on arrival at the airport this morning and transferred to our hotel, where the rest of the group will join throughout the day.
 Today is a free day but there will be a welcome meeting in the evening; details of where and when this will take place will have been left with the hotel's reception.
 The hotel check-in time is from 2pm.
 Kota Kinabalu, the capital of Sabah, is an intriguing city that was born between the Borneo jungle and the South China Sea.
 Having recovered from World War II bombings, 'KK' now possesses a gateway charm that can only be found in a frontier town.
 If you have enough free time, why not immerse yourself in local history at the Sabah State Museum or visit the Mari Mari cultural village for a fun and interactive learning experience. *Dreamtel Hotel or similar*

 Leaving the city behind we head towards Mt.
 Kinabalu.
 After about 2-2.5hrs we arrive at the Dusun village of Tanak Nabalu (please note that at time of writing the roads to the village are quite bad so we may have to use smaller minibuses for this journey).
 The Dusun people are the largest ethnic group in Sabah, the province of Borneo where we find ourselves.
-In the village we are separated into different homestays and will spend the rest of the day hiking through orchards and rubber plantations, going for a swim in the river, exploring the village and, possibly, if anyone is feeling energetic, playing of football on the village pitch.
+In the village we are separated into different homestays and will spend the rest of the day hiking through orchards and rubber plantations, going for a swim in the river, exploring the village and, possibly, if anyone is feeling energetic, playing football on the village pitch.
 This evening we all gather together for a cultural show which helps the Dusun preserve their ancient, traditional dances.
-As not all families speak English, our tour leader will hand out language sheets and will be at hand to assist with communications. *Tanak Nabalu Homestay or similar *
+As not all families speak English, our tour leader will hand out language sheets and will be on hand to assist with communication. *Tanak Nabalu Homestay or similar *